 Christina Hendricks

 Born to an American mother and English father in Knoxville, Tennessee, Hendricks was raised in Portland, Oregon, and Twin Falls, Idaho, where she became active in local theater.
-After completing high school in Virginia, she moved to New York City and pursued a career as a model following her entry into a Seventeen cover contest.
+After completing high school in Virginia, she moved to New York City to pursue a modelling career, following her entry into a Seventeen cover contest.
 She continued to work internationally as a model for over a decade before transitioning into acting.

 Biography from the Wikipedia article Christina Hendricks.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.